Welcome to the Math Circle

 problem-solving sessions (most of the meetings);

-expository talks on various topics;
+expository talks on a variety of pur and applied math topics;

 The topics we cover are as varied as advanced plane geometry, elementary number theory, fractals, combinatorics, game theory for the older students, logic, counting techniques, basic combinatorics for the younger ones.
 The main goal is to learn wonderful mathematics not covered in a typical school curriculum but accessible to the mathematically inclined students.
 Another goal is to actively engage students in problem solving and to learn effective problem solving strategies.
-To get an idea of what we are doing, please look at the titles and descriptions of past meetings which are available on our "Circle calendar" for the current year and on our "Archive" page for previous years.
+To get an idea of what we are doing, please look at the titles and descriptions of past meetings which are available on our "Circle calendar" for the current year and on our "Archive" page for previous years